9th8/up-to-date-real-world-haskell/13-data-structures.md

 ```
 ::::

-Let\'s look at this program.
+Let's look at this program.
 The heart of it is `findByUID`, which is a
 simple function that parses the input one line at a time, then calls
 `lookup` over the result.
 The remaining program is concerned with
 parsing the input.
 The input file looks like this: